blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 When an embedding application receives a message from a block where it does the implement the `service` specified in the message, it must respond with a `NOT_IMPLEMENTED` error, so that blocks can respond appropriately.

-# Reference-level explanation

-[reference-level-explanation]: #reference-level-explanation

-TODO:

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

 # Drawbacks

 [drawbacks]: #drawbacks